lephare-photoz/lephare/docs/detailed.rst

 Two configuration files (noted .para) allow the user to set up the properties of the template-fitting run, as well as the quantitites that the user want in output.

 One configuration file set the parameters associated to the run (e.g., ``$LEPHAREDIR/example/COSMOS.para`` an example which contains all the keywords).
 It defines the set of templates, the filters and all the parameters that you want to tune to get the best results.
-You can save your parameter file where you want (e.g., in the directory where you run the code) to keep configuration files of different runsat any location.
+You can save your parameter file where you want (e.g., in the directory where you run the code) to keep configuration files of different runs at any location.
 Configuration files must be in ASCII format, compliant with the following rules:

 1. Only one parameter per line, with the syntax: PARAMETER_NAME value(s)
 2. Comment line starts with “#”.
 3. Depending on the parameter, values can be Float, Integer, or String (without quotation marks).
 4. When a parameter accepts multiple values, these must be comma separated (no space).
 5. When a parameter accepts a file location (as a String), the path can include environmental variables (``$HOME`` and ``$LEPHAREDIR``).
-6. Some parameters are mandatory. *LePHARE++* will print out an error message if they are not set.
+6. Some parameters are mandatory. *LePHARE* will print out an error message if they are not set.
-7. Other parameters can be omitted (*LePHARE++* will assign a default value to them).
+7. Other parameters can be omitted (*LePHARE* will assign a default value to them).

 In the next sections, we will mark the mandatory parameters with an asterisk ("\*").

 A second configuration file (e.g., ``$LEPHAREDIR/example/output.para``) indicates which properties should be written in the output file.
-If the output para is not mentioned explicitly, the output file will include all the parameters that LePhare compute.
+The output.para includes all the possible output parameters.
+You can comment those that are of no intersest to you.